fzi-forschungszentrum-informatik/cdcstream/README.md

 ## To Do
 * provide BibTex information
-* publish package to PyPI
+* publish package to PyPI: as soon as python-weka-wrapper3 publishes 0.2.11
 * add tests